 Warehouses, designer boutiques and art galleries stretch these west side districts starting at 14th Street and 10th Avenue, alll the way to 23rd Street.
 At night the meatpacking district is alit with restaurants and bar/clubs.
 You’ll also find the High Line Park, an old raised railroad renovated into a raised urban walkway.

-20. New York Food Tours (Read my review of Ahoy NY Food Tours & Tastings)
+20. Take a New York Food Tour (Read my review of Ahoy New York Food Tours)

 28. Subway performances

 Midtown Manhattan isn’t the prettiest, but quite possibly one of the busiest.
 Sharing activity from the fashion, shopping and business districts, it’s a place you go with a purpose.